DigitalPublishingToolkit/Money-Lab-Reader/docs/3_2-Weber.md

 perfect equivalents (sharing the same unit of account and credibly keeping par relationship among each other).
 If different currency issuers offer different units of account, currency competition will ensue.
-If faced with a choice among competing currencies, a currency user has to form expectations about the behavior of two (groups of) actors, the issuer and other users.
+If faced with a choice between competing currencies, a currency user has to form expectations about the behavior of two (groups of) actors, the issuer and other users.
 Currencies can be conceived as networks comparable to telephone networks–the benefits of using a